wikimedia/eslint-plugin-no-jquery/README.md

 }
 ```

-The pre-set profile `plugin:no-jquery/deprecated` includes all known deprecated and removed code, and is updated as new releases of jQuery come out.
-You can instead use profiles targetting specific versions of jQuery if you know the environment in which your code will operate.
-There is a profile for jQuery 3.5.x+ environments (`deprecated-3.5`), and profiles for other minor releases that include deprecations (`deprecated-3.4`, `deprecated-1.10` etc.).
-Deprecation profiles are cumulative, so they include all the rules for jQuery versions below them.
+The config `plugin:no-jquery/deprecated` includes all known deprecated and removed code, and is updated as new releases of jQuery come out.
+You can instead use configs targeting specific versions of jQuery if you know the environment in which your code will operate.
+There is a config for jQuery 3.5.x+ environments (`deprecated-3.5`), and configs for other minor releases that include deprecations (`deprecated-3.4`, `deprecated-1.10` etc.).
+Deprecation configs are cumulative, so they include all the rules for jQuery versions below them.

 Alternatively, you can pick out rules individually (see below).